God Save The Queen

 Would Queen Elizabeth become a Princess again?

 There's speculation that Prince Charles might not become King.
-He has quite busy with a legacy of charities and philanthropic work that he presently manages.
+He is quite busy with a legacy of charities and philanthropic work that he presently manages.
 He is already 66 years old, although with that being said, Her Majesty has reigned for 23 years since her age of 66.

 If accession skips a generation, Prince William would become King.
 Here is a fascinating look from Business Insider predicting what will happen when the Queen dies and the chaos that will ensue.
 However, Prince William insists no generational skip will take place.